Christian-2003/password-vault/README.md

 ###### Install the App
 If you want to use the app, you can download the APK file [here](https://github.com/Christian-2003/password-vault/releases/latest).
 For further details about the installation as well as system requirements, take a look at the [installation guide](docs/manual/Install%20and%20Run%20the%20App.md).

-Information about app updates an be found in the installation guide as well.
+Information about app updates can be found in the installation guide as well.
 Keep in mind that updating from version 3.1.0 or lower requries special attention as described [here](docs/manual/Update%20to%20Version%203.2.0.md).

 Steps to build and run the project through the Android Studio IDE are covered within the installation guide as well: [Cloning This Repository](docs/manual/Install%20and%20Run%20the%20App.md#cloning-this-repository).